 Admitted to practice in Virginia, Maryland, Texas, the District of Columbia and numerous federal courts.

-American Arbitration Association "Master Mediator" and member of its "AAA Construction Mega Project Panel" of Arbitrators
+American Arbitration Association's Construction Mega Project Panel of Arbitrators

 American Bar Association (Former Positions):